Styxxy/azure-custom-roles/data-factory/data-factory-operator.md

 # Data Factory Operator

 This role has by default all read actions allowed except of the Tables read role.
 Additionaly specific actions are allow to perform operational tasks.

 All actions can be found in the [documentation](https://docs.microsoft.com/en-us/azure/role-based-access-control/resource-provider-operations#microsoftdatafactory).
+This role is inspired by the information [medium blog post](https://medium.com/microsoftazure/azure-custom-role-guidance-and-azure-data-factory-custom-operator-role-daaa6d7e66df) "Azure Custom Role Guidance and Azure Data Factory Custom Operator Role" by Inderjit Rana.

 Current set is defined on 30 July 2020.